v0.0.0 — Python 3.13+ · Vulkan 1.2+

 Integrated IDE

 Code editor with syntax highlighting, LSP diagnostics, DAP debugging, terminal, file browser, search, and minimap.
-No VS Code needed.
+Everything you need without leaving the engine.

 📦